-Upcoming star Mick Conlan admitted his eyebrows were raised a little when featherweight rival Josh Warrington rejoined Eddie Hearn at Matchroom Boxing last month.
+Upcoming star Mick Conlan admitted his eyebrows were raised slightly when featherweight rival Josh Warrington rejoined Eddie Hearn at Matchroom Boxing last month.

-Conlan, who is set to return to action on March 17 in New York, has been linked to facing Warrington at some point in the next year and a half.
+Conlan, set to return to action on March 17 in New York, has been linked to facing Warrington at some point in the next year and a half.

-In order to speed things up, Warrington had the option of signing with Conlan’s promoters at Top Rank.
-Instead, Warrington went back to Hearn, whom he left for Frank Warren previously.
+To speed things up, Warrington could sign with Conlan’s promoters at Top Rank.
+Instead, Warrington returned to Hearn, whom he left for Frank Warren.

 “I wasn’t too surprised,” Conlan said.
-“You could see the writing was kind of on the wall with everything that was going on with Frank.
+“You could see the writing was on the wall with everything going on with Frank.

 Conlan feels he isn’t too far away from the champions like Warrington.

 “Well, I’m ranked number one with WBO, number three with WBA, and number seven or eight with IBF.
 I know I’m very, very close.
 I feel I’m getting there.
 I’m almost there,” he added.

 Belmar Preciado will be in the opposite corner as Conlan once again headlines at the world-famous Madison Square Garden in New York.

 The Irish contingent will again be out in force as the 28-year-old pushes for a fourteenth career victory in the paid ranks.

 For Warrington, a next title defense is being worked on as the 30-0 Leeds star bids to further add to his legacy.